mble/recipes/bread/pan_cubano.md

 19. Bake at 230C for 20 minutes.
     - If using the disposable tin, remove the tin with tongs.
     - If introducing mist, mist the inside of the oven after the loaves have been placed inside and quickly shut the oven door.
-20. Bake for a further 10 minutes, until the loaves are a light golden brown and the inside temperature registers 98C on an instant read thermometer.
+    - Target temperature: 98C on an instant read thermometer.
-    – Watch yourself if introducing steam!
-21. Transfer to a wire rack and let cool completely if using for sandwiches, or for 30 – 45 minutes to eat warm.
+20. Transfer to a wire rack and let cool completely if using for sandwiches, or for 30 – 45 minutes to eat warm.

 ## Notes